-A screening close contact flow chart has been devised to assist staff in the clinical areas where contact screening of patients is required.
+A screening close contact flow chart remains in place to assist staff in the clinical areas where contact screening of patients is required.

-UHNM have changed the screening method (for rectal swab & catheter sample urines) to a culture plate that can detect both ESBL and CPE, for identified hospitalised close contacts of confirmed CPE UHNM PCR tests are performed on rectal swabs to enable rapid results and subsequent actions.
+UHNM screening method (for rectal swab & catheter sample urines) uses culture plates that can detect both ESBL and CPE, for identified hospitalised close contacts of confirmed CPE UHNM PCR tests are performed on rectal swabs to enable rapid results and subsequent actions.